BrettSoden/BrettSoden.github.io/index.md

    capabilities.
 During the course of this class, I have enhanced my artifacts through the addition of testing modules for secure coding, new functions for database CRUD funcitonality, and increased complexity in list search function for an appointment scheduler.

+   Collaborating in a team environment has also allowed me to gain an appreciation for the ability to have a new pair of eyes review my work.
+Often I can get too close to a project, and lose the ability to look at my work objectively, but having another reviewer can reveal previously unseen mistakes and advice for possible improvements.
+Additionally the ability to communicate with stakeholders and and discover what they want in a project, has been a focus of my work in this class and has reinforced my belief that the most important part of the software development lifecycle is when the requirements for the project are being decided on during discussion with stakeholder, programmers, project leads, and end users.

 ## **Artifacts**